Schlaepfer family murders: Aftermath

 More than 60 police officers were dispatched; some went to the farm, and others ensured that the roads were safe before the ambulances could enter.
 When the armed cops arrived, they found the slain bodies of the family members inside their respective houses and at various locations of the farm.
 They were then able to rescue his granddaughter, 9-year-old Linda, the only surviving family member.
 After six hours of searching, Schlaepfer's body was found with a single self-inflicted gunshot wound to the head and was lying with a shotgun in an open field behind the furtherest farmhouse on the property.
 Police believe that he died a short time after conducting the massacre.
 A joint funeral service was later held for Schlaepfer and the slain family, and they were all buried together.
+Kerry Schlaepfer, Linda's older sister who was elsewhere at the time of the shootings, died in her sleep in 2023.

 Gun control context

 At the time of the event, gun owners were still regulated under the Arms Act 1983, which granted lifetime licences.
 New Zealand legislation to amend the act in order to review licences every 10 years (a consequence of the 1990 Aramoana massacre) had not yet been enacted.
 Thomas Thorp considered the Schlaepfer murders in his comprehensive 1995 Review of Firearms Control in New Zealand for the New Zealand Government.
 Thorp found that Schlaepfer had been issued with a class A firearms licence in 1984 and had no known history of mental illness or domestic violence according to police records.